-Functional and presentation currency.
-The consolidated financial statements are presented in Russian roubles, the Group's reporting (presentation) currency and the functional currency for the majority of the Group's entities.
-The assets and liabilities (both monetary and non-monetary) of the Group entities whose functional currency is not the Russian rouble are translated into Russian roubles at the closing exchange rate at each balance sheet date.
+On consolidation the assets and liabilities (both monetary and non-monetary) of the Group entities whose functional currency is not the Russian rouble are translated into Russian roubles at the closing exchange rate at each balance sheet date.
 All items included in the shareholders' equity, other than profit or loss, are translated at historical exchange rates.
-The financial results of these entities are translated into Russian roubles using average exchange rates for each reporting period.
-Exchange adjustments arising on the opening net assets and the profits for the reporting period are taken to other comprehensive income before the disposal of the foreign operation and reported as currency translation differences in the consolidated statement of changes in equity and the consolidated statement of comprehensive income.
+The financial results of these entities are translated into Russian roubles using exchange rates at the dates of the transactions or the average exchange rate for the period when this is a reasonable approximation.
+Exchange adjustments arising on the opening net assets and the profits for the reporting period are taken to other comprehensive income and reported as currency translation differences in the consolidated statement of changes in equity and the consolidated statement of comprehensive income.

-Exchange rates for foreign currencies in which the Group conducted significant transactions or had significant monetary assets and/or liabilities in the reporting period were as follows:
+Exchange rates for foreign currencies in which the Group conducted significant transactions or had significant assets and/or liabilities in the reporting period were as follows:

-Average rate fo ended 31 Dec •
+Average rate fo ended 31 Dec v

-Russian roubles to one currency unit At 31 December 2016 At 31 December 2015 2016 2015
+Russian roubles to one currency unit At 31 December 2017 At 31 December 2016 2017 2016

-US dollar (USD) 60.66 72.88 67.03 60.96
+US dollar (USD) 57.60 60.66 58.35 67.03

-Euro (EUR) 63.81 79.70 74.23 67.78
+Euro (EUR) 68.87 63.81 65.90 74.23

-Polish zloty (PLN) 14.44 18.79 17.03 16.18
+Polish zloty (PLN) 16.51 14.44 15.48 17.03